 Professor Arno Werners

-Dr. Werners received his veterinary degree from Utrecht University, the Netherlands, in 1999 and a PhD in veterinary pharmacology from the same university in 2005.
-His residency and PhD was combined with a 2/10 appointment in a private equine referral practice.
-After completion of his PhD, Dr. Werners joined the equine medicine team at Utrecht University for four years, followed by a year at Prof. Clare Bryant's lab in Cambridge, UK.
+Arno Werners received his veterinary degree from Utrecht University, the Netherlands, in 1999 and a PhD in veterinary pharmacology from the same university in 2005.
+His residency and PhD was combined with a part-time appointment in a private equine referral practice.
+After completion of his PhD, he joined the equine medicine team at Utrecht University for four years, followed by a year at Prof. Clare Bryant's lab in Cambridge, UK.
 He is currently professor of pharmacology and toxicology at St. George's University in Grenada, West Indies.

 Professor Hervé Pouliquen